 What happens if you do not provide SEB with any personal data

 You are not required to provide any requested information to SEB but failing to do so may result in that we cannot further process your application for the job for which you have applied.

 How and with whom will we share your personal data?

-SEB may also, if necessary, to fulfil the purpose for processing the personal data and for support purposes, share limited amount of your personal data with third party suppliers, including suppliers outside of EU/EEA, such as recruitment software supplier and background check supplier.
+SEB may also, if necessary, to fulfill the purpose for processing the personal data and for support purposes, share a limited amount of your personal data with third party suppliers, including suppliers outside of EU/EEA, such as recruitment software supplier and background check supplier.